ergo-services/ergo/README.md

 ### EPMD ###

 *Ergo Framework* has embedded EPMD implementation in order to run your node without external epmd process needs.
-But it works as a client with erlang' epmd daemon or others ergo's nodes either.
+By default it works as a client with erlang' epmd daemon or others ergo's nodes either.

 The one thing that makes embedded EPMD different is behavior of handling connection hangs - if ergo' node is running as a epmd client and lost connection it tries to run its own embedded EPMD service or to restore lost connection.